Sydney-Informatics-Hub/Somatic-ShortV/README.md

 __18/03/21__ Please check Log directory paths in PBS scripts

+## Create Panel of Normals

-1. Start panel of normals (PoN) creation by running Mutect2 on normal samples.
+1. Start panel of normals (PoN) creation by running Mutect2 on each normal sample to create `sample.pon.vcf.gz` and `sample.pon.vcf.gz.tbi`.
 The scripts below run Mutect2 in tumour only mode for the normal samples.
 Normal samples are ideally samples sequenced on the same platform and chemistry (library kit) as tumour samples.
 These are used to filter sequencing artefacts (polymerase slippage occurs pretty much at the same genomic loci for short read sequencing technologies) as well as germline variants.
 Read more about [PoN on GATK's website](https://gatk.broadinstitute.org/hc/en-us/articles/360035890631-Panel-of-Normals-PON-)

          sh gatk4_pon_make_input.sh /path/to/cohort.config